How to maintain Business Resilience and Continuity during and after COVID19?

 We have come up with four priorities to build business resilience based on experiences from countries where COVID19 first impacted, for example, China and other countries in Asia.

-Here are some of the best practices to build business resilience and maintain continuity during and after COVID-19 or any economic downturn
+What are some of the best practices to build business resilience and maintain continuity during and after COVID-19?

 1. People Safety and Continuous Engagement